akensert/molgraph/README.md

 - **Graph tensor** ([GraphTensor](http://github.com/akensert/molgraph/tree/main/molgraph/tensors/graph_tensor.py))
     - A composite tensor holding graph data.
     - Has a ragged (multiple graphs) and a non-ragged state (single disjoint graph)
-    - Can conveniently go between both states (merge() and separate())
+    - Can conveniently go between both states (merge(), separate())
     - Can propagate node information (features) based on edges (propagate())
     - Can add, update and remove graph data (update(), remove())
-    - Has an associated GraphTensorSpec which it makes it compatible with Keras and TensorFlow API.
+    - Has an associated GraphTensorSpec which makes it compatible with Keras and TensorFlow API.
         - This includes keras.Sequential, keras.Functional, tf.data.Dataset, and tf.saved_model API.
 - **Layers**